fahadwajed/probhat-osx/README.md

 # Probhat

-Probhat (প্রভাত) is a free Unicode-based Bengali fixed layout.
-Probhat is included in almost all Linux OS(s).
-Its key mapping is similar to Phonetic pattern but typing method is fully fixed.

-On OS X, custom keyboard layout files are supported.
-Inspired by the original Probhat layout, I designed this layout.

-Similar Probhat keyboard layouts may exist, but mine is unique in that it supports OS X actions using specific hotkeys.
+The Probhat (প্রভাত) keyboard layout is a free, Unicode-based, fixed-layout system for Bengali script, commonly found in Linux distributions.

+Although its key mappings share similarities with phonetic layouts, Probhat employs a strictly fixed typing method.

+This implementation is a custom XML-based layout for macOS, derived from the original Probhat.

+Its key distinguishing feature is the integration of macOS keyboard shortcuts through specific hotkey combinations.

 |CMD|ALT|CTRL|
 |:---:|:---:|:---:|